 Withdrawing from or dropping a course may adversely affect a student's financial aid eligibility.
-All students should speak with a member of the Financial Assistance and Planning Office prior to withdrawing from or dropping a course.
+All students should speak with a member of Student Central prior to withdrawing from or dropping a course.

 A student who leaves the College due to dismissal for disciplinary reasons is not entitled to any refund.
 No credits on any charges will be made to students who have been suspended or expelled from the residence halls and/or the College.
 Room charges are not refunded at any time, and board credits are prorated as of the end of the calendar week of withdrawal.